Beyond Passion | How To Gain Experience That Will Make You Irresistible To Nonprofits

 I hate to be the bearer of bad news, but passion alone isn’t going to get you hired.

 Don’t get me wrong, passion is also one of the most essential things in a good employee.
-If you work in a nonprofit or a socially-minded organization, passion is what gets you through boring meetings, frustrating days, and the inevitable challenges of this type of work.
+If you work in a nonprofit or a social-impact organization, passion is what gets you through boring meetings, frustrating days, and the inevitable challenges in this type of work.
 Passion is what helps you hang in there when the pay is low and the project seems impossible.
-You need passion to survive, and thrive, in a socially-driven company.
+You need passion to survive, and thrive.

 Unfortunately, you also need useful skills and work experience.
 Nonprofits have basic needs: design, marketing, accounting, fundraising, and program management.
 These needs cannot be met by passion alone.
 Hiring managers look at your resume to see what you have done before and what experience you have that can help their organization.